aivanns/keygen/README.md

 ## 🧑‍💻 Development

-For development, it is recommended to use a code editor with TypeScript and ESLint support, such as Visual Studio Code.
+For development, it is recommended to use a code editor with TypeScript and ESLint support, such as Visual Studio Code

-## 📄 License

-This project is licensed under the MIT License.